-Recent studies have shown that air pollution is intense and hazardous in Asia compared to other parts of the world due to late and poor implementation of updated technology in automobiles and industry, as well as high population density.
-Respiratory diseases, including asthma, are exacerbated by air pollution.
-However, effects of PM2.5 especially in Asian cities have not yet been well studied, notably on exacerbation of respiratory allergy in this continent.
-In this study, airway epithelial cells were exposed to crude PM2.5 particle collected by cyclone technique from three different Asian cities, namely Sakai, Bangkok, and Taipei.
-We compared the cytotoxicity and inflammatory potential of PM2.5 among the three cities by measuring IL-6 and IL-8 release.
-Samples from Sakai and Bangkok showed cytotoxic effects at a dose of 75 µg ml-1.
-Moreover, PM2.5 collected from Sakai and Bangkok induced IL-6 and IL-8 release even at low doses.
-IL-6 and IL-8 release was highly associated with fluoranthene derivatives, microbial factors (endotoxin and β-glucan), metals (Ti), and organic carbon (OC2, OC3) and elemental carbon (EC1) in PM2.5.
-These components of PM2.5 collected from Asian cities can contribute to cellular damage and pro-inflammatory responses in airway epithelial cells, and the effect depends on PM2.5 sources in the locations.
+Recent studies have shown that air pollution is intense and hazardous in Asia compared to other parts of the world due to the late and poor implementation of updated technology in automobiles and industry as well as to the high population density.
+Respiratory disease, including asthma, is exacerbated by air pollution.
+However, the effects of PM2.5, especially on respiratory allergies in Asian cities, have not yet been examined in detail.
+In this study, airway epithelial cells were exposed to crude PM2.5 particles collected by cyclonic separation from three different Asian cities, namely, Sakai, Bangkok, and Taipei.
+We compared the cytotoxicity and inflammatory potential of the PM2.5 from these cities by measuring IL-6 and IL-8.
+The samples from Sakai and Bangkok caused cytotoxic effects at a dose of 75 µg mL–1 and, moreover, induced the release of IL-6 and IL-8 even at low doses.
+The release of these two interleukins was highly associated with fluoranthene derivatives, microbial factors (endotoxin and β-glucan), metals (e.g., Ti), and organic (OC2 and OC3) and elemental carbon (EC1) in the PM2.5.
+Thus, these components potentially contribute to cellular damage and a pro-inflammatory response in the airway epithelial cells, and the effect depends on PM2.5 sources in the locations.